nojaf/telplin/docs/docs/contributing.md

 * Your local build needs to pass: `dotnet fsi build.fsx`
 * Use proper pull request titles.
 Not `Fixes #someNumber`!
 * Always aim to introduce the least amount of changes to achieve your goal.
 * Write unit tests in the same style as the existing ones.
+The name should start with a lowercase letter!
 * Ask questions when you are unsure 😸!

 <tp-nav previous="./technical-overview.html"></tp-nav>